 Mary David Totah OSB, Deepening Prayer: Life Defined by Prayer

 It is hard to write of the life of prayer without seeming to assume a kind of sanctity or something which I most definitely lack, or without seeming to be making excuses for not getting out there in the real world among the muck and brass of politics and protest.
 But there really is more to it than that.

 I am coming more and more to discover that persisting in surrendering myself to God in prayer is the centre of all that I am called to do.
-But in order to do this without coming apart, as it were, I do need to be part of a eucharistic community, in literal fact.
-Just as the life of prayer opens one “to the effective, invisible power of God”, the Eucharist is the making of that power real in a way that the heart can rely on, rest in, be fed by.
+Just as the life of prayer opens one “to the effective, invisible power of God”, so the Eucharist in some form is the making of that power real in a way that the heart can rely on, rest in, be fed by.
 Besides,

 The liturgy is a great school of prayer.
 It is part of the environment of prayer and can provide the structured means by which a prayerful life is supported.
 We are initiated into prayer by the prayers, psalms, hymns of the Church, the Mass of each day, the great poem of the liturgy which spreads itself throughout the year.
 The Liturgy of the Hours has been compared to a drip putting a steady flow of nutrient into a person’s system.

 We humans need sacraments: we need something, whether shared silence or shared bread and wine, to link us and heal us and remake us, to make real, to ground, our experience in the flesh in which we are made.
 Prayer needs this grounding – it cannot live as bodiless esotericism.
 It needs breath, warmth, life.